Updated September 2020

 How to Test Your Garden Soil

 Taking soil samples from your garden isn’t as hard as you might think.
-Here is a video with detailed instructions from my state’s cooperative extension service, but these are the basic steps:
+These are the basic steps:

 - If your garden site is already established, rake aside any mulch.
 If it is a new site, strip the top layer of grass or weeds.